coderiders22/Syncoop-extension/README.md

 code .

 # 4. Launch the Extension Development Host
-# Press F5 in VS Code to start a new sandbox environment for testing
+# (Press F5 in VS Code to open a sandbox environment for testing)

 # 5. Run the Syncloop Webview
-# In the Extension Development Host, open the Command Palette and run:
+# In the Extension Development Host, open the Command Palette and execute:
-Show Syncloop Webview
+# Show Syncloop Webview

 ## 📲 Packaging & Distribution